astronomer/airflow-guides/guides/airflow-executors-explained.md

 Running Apache Airflow on a LocalExecutor exemplifies single-node architecture.

-The LocalExecutor completes tasks in parallel that run on a local machine - the same machine as that of the Scheduler.
-A single LocalWorker picks up and runs jobs as they're scheduled and is fully responsible for all task execution.
-All computing power is sourced locally from your machine.
+The LocalExecutor completes tasks in parallel that run on a single machine (think: your laptop, an EC2 instance, etc.) - the same machine that houses the Scheduler and all code necessary to execute.
+A single LocalWorker picks up and runs jobs as they’re scheduled and is fully responsible for all task execution.

-In practice, this means that you don't need resources outside of your local machine to run a DAG or a set of DAGs (even heavy workloads).
+In practice, this means that you don't need resources outside of that machine to run a DAG or a set of DAGs (even heavy workloads).
 For example, you might hear: "We are running the LocalExecutor for development on a t3.xlarge AWS EC2 instance."

 ### Bottom Line